ScrollPrize/awesome-scroll-tools/README.md

 # 📜 awesome scroll tools

-In this repository you are going to find all the awesome awarded open source contributions from our community that will allow us to read the scrolls! 📚✨
+Here are all the awesome awarded open source contributions from our community that will allow us to read the scrolls! 📚✨

+We maintain this list [on GitHub](https://github.com/ScrollPrize/awesome-scroll-tools) and it can also be found [on our website](https://scrollprize.org/community_projects).

-They are divided in three categories: _Segmentation_, _Ink Detection (3D, Scroll segment-based, Fragment-based)_, and _Others_.
+Contributions are divided in three categories: _Segmentation_, _Ink Detection (3D, Scroll segment-based, Fragment-based)_, and _Others_.

 Every category is subdivided in classes: 🌟 _Highlighted_ (for popular contributions), ⚙️ _Tools_, 📦 _Materials_, 📝 _Reports_, and 📊 _Visualization_.